 The Big Four Economic Indicators:

-Note from dshort: This commentary has been revised to include today's release of Industrial Production and yesterday's Retail Sales adjusted with today's release of the Consumer Price Index.
+Note from dshort: This commentary has been revised to include the April Real Retail Sales using today's release of the Consumer Price Index.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.